asdfblarg/meraki-scans-scraper/README.md

 # Meraki Scans Scraper

-Script takes in a Meraki.com chapter url, downloads all the pages, zips it up.
+Python 3 script.
+Takes in a MerakiScans.com chapter url, downloads all the pages, zips it up.